 • Type “csrutil disable” without the quotes

 • Hit the Enter key

 • A message will confirm System Integrity Protection is now disabled

 • Restart your Mac

-- Open the FirmwareFiles.zip and open both .dmg files to mount the disk images on your desktop (don’t install the packages they contain)
+- Open the FirmwareFiles.zip and open MacProEFIUpdate1-5.dmg to mount the disk images on your desktop (don’t install the package it contains)